light-space/light-challenge/README.md

 At Light, we want to implement the best in class invoice approval workflow application.
 Every time one of our customers receives an invoice from a vendor, an approval request is sent to one more employees (approvers).

-The decision making about whom to send the approval request can only be based of the following
+The decision making about whom to send the approval request can only be based of the following:
-- the invoice amount
+- the invoice amount.
-- department the invoice is sent to
+- department the invoice is sent to.
-- whether the invoice requires manager approval
+- whether the invoice requires manager approval.

 It could be all of these items, or any subset of them.